gramener/gramex/gramex/apps/guide/datahandler/README.md

           parameters: {encoding: utf8}                # with additional parameters provided
           thread: false                               # Disable threading if you see weird bugs
           default:
-              format: html                            # Can also be json or csv
+              format: html                            # Can also be json, csv, xlsx

 Once we have this setup, we can query the data with a combination of parameters like `select`, `where`, `groupby`, `agg`, `offset`, `limit`, `sort`